carpentries/sandpaper-docs/episodes/editing.md

 1. Adding the logo file as SVG (e.g. 'ice-cream-logo.svg') to your fork of {varnish} in the `inst/pkgdown/assets/assets/images` folder.
 1. Setting "carpentry" to match the beginning of the name of your logo file.
 E.g. to use the `ice-cream-logo.svg` file given above, "carpentry" should be set to 'ice-cream'.
 1. Adding 'varnish: [YOUR-GITHUB-USERNAME]/varnish' to the Customization section of your lessons `config.yaml` file.

+The rendered lesson will display your logo file with alternative text that matches the value of "carpentry".
+For more informative alternative text, you can set "carpentry_description" to your organisation's full name.
+E.g. "Ice Cream Carpentry" instead of "ice-cream".

 :::::::::::::::::::